jessekelighine/vindent.vim/README.md

 13 \end{enumerate}
 ```

 - If cursor is on line 5,  then `vii` selects lines 4  to 9.
-(Empty lines are ignored)
 - If cursor is on line 5,  then `viI` selects lines 4  to 7.
 - If cursor is on line 12, then `vai` selects lines 11 to 12.
 - If cursor is on line 7,  then `vai` selects lines 2  to 9.